Parlyy-101/SQL_project/README.md

 WHERE start_date = '2018-12-31'
 ```

 ## Task 10:

 Difficulty: Pro / Very difficult

 Create the same running total but now also consider the fact that people were leaving the company.

-Note:

-This challenge is actually very difficult.

-Don't worry if you can't solve it you are not expected to do so.

-It is possible to solve the challenge even without the hints.

-If you want you can try to solve it using the hints and it is still a difficult challenge.

 Question:

 What was the total salary after 2018-12-31?

 Answer: